-But one of the largest sources of anxiety and confusion around creative work is that we often don’t really know what we want from it.
+But one of the largest sources of anxiety and confusion around creative work is that we often don’t really know what we want from it, or what our creative goals are.
 Is it “simply” an outlet?
 All creative work is that to some extent: It’s meditative and challenging by turns, it stretches our capacities, it brings us to new understandings.
 It makes us feel better, more whole.

 But there’s another axis: how much do you want your creative output to form a conduit of communication with the world?

-Let me explain: if you’re a scrapbooker, you’re very probably trying to use that creative process to communicate, but the audience may be tiny, just an immediate family circle.
+Let me explain: if you’re a scrapbooker, your creative goal is likely using that creative process to communicate, but the audience may be tiny, just an immediate family circle.
 If you’re Beyoncé, your art is a conduit of communication to (and from) millions upon millions.

 If you clarify what you really want from your creative goals and work, you can start to make the right decisions about how to move forward with it.